lisa-pinto/thesis-site/content/post/HCF Algorithm.md

 #### Summary
-• Every number, when divided by another number will have a quotient and a remainder.
+• Every number, when divided by another number will have a quotient and a remainder. (for a and b, a = b(q) + r)
-• If you keep on breaking the remainder down, you will eventually get the highest factor pf the two numbers.
+• If you keep on breaking the remainder down, you will eventually get the highest factor of the two numbers.